rwilson504/Blogger/custom-process-action-vs-custom-api/custom-process-action-vs-custom-api.md

 To see all the differences between Custom Process Actions and Custom API check out this [article from Microsoft](https://docs.microsoft.com/en-us/powerapps/developer/data-platform/custom-actions#compare-custom-process-action-and-custom-api)

-## Make Sure To Create Custom API Record Before Deploying Code
+## Headache Alert!
+Make Sure To Create Custom API Record Before Deploying Code

 On a side note, most of the articles I found about creating a Custom API talked about creating the code first.
 This ended up causing me a bit of a headache the first time i tried to deploy my Custom API code with [spkl](https://github.com/scottdurow/SparkleXrm/wiki/spkl).
 A null reference exception kept being throw during the registration.
 I finally realized that I needed to create the Custom API record within my solution before actually attempting to deploy the code.
 It was a silly mistake but one that cost me about an hour of my life which hopefully you can avoid 😀
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk0MTE3MTk1OF19
+eyJoaXN0b3J5IjpbLTQxMjg5ODk4MF19
 -->